Finding a Top Financial Advisor Firm in Hawaii

 The firm’s investment strategy prizes risk management, seeking to rid portfolios of any avoidable risk whenever possible.
 It primarily recommends highly liquid securities with large market capitalization.
 The firm rarely recommends investments that can’t be easily traded.

 Kahala Financial Advisors

-Kahala Financial Advisors is the oldest firm on our list, having been in business since 1986.
+Kahala Financial Advisors, LLC is one of the older firms on our list, having been in business since 1986.
 The fee-only firm works almost exclusively with individuals, as well as one charitable organization.

 The firm imposes a $500,000 account minimum, second-highest on this list behind Robert Priske, LLC.
-The firm’s two advisors each have a certified financial planner (CFP) certification.
+The firm’s advisors include multiple with the certified financial planner (CFP) certification.

 Kahala Financial Advisors Background

 Kahala Financial Advisors was founded in 1986 by Greg Miyashiro.
 Miyashiro continues to serve as an owner and advisor of the firm along with his son, Ryan Miyashiro.
 Greg Miyashiro has been working in the financial services industry for more than 40 years, and Ryan Miyashiro has been doing so for over 15 years.

 The firm offers investment advisory services, including investment analyses, asset allocation, quarterly performance reports, ongoing monitoring and rebalancing services.
 The firm also offers financial planning services, covering credit, budgets, retirement and college-funding analyses, insurance, wills and trusts, income tax-reduction strategies and investments.